ovh/beamium/README.md

     headers:                           # Add custom header on request (Optional)
       X-Toto: tata                     # list of headers to add       (Optional)
       Authorization: Basic XXXXXXXX
+    pool: 1                            # Number of threads allocated for the scraper (Optionnal)
 ```

 #### Sinks